-2.4.3 Deformation - metamorphism relationships
+Deformation - metamorphism relationships

-The presence of index minerals (chlorithod and kianite) in suitable rock-types allowed the study of relative time relationships of mineral growth and deformation structures.
+The presence of some minerals (chlorithod and kyanite) in suitable rock-types (metagreywackes) allowed the study of relative time relationships of mineral growth and deformation structures.

-In the Massa Unit the chloritoid grew since the early stage of the D1 foliation development; post-tectonic growth of chloritoid on D2 crenulation cleavage was never observed, only some samples could suggest its syn-kinematic growth during the early stage of development of the D2 crenulation.
+In the Massa unit the chloritoid grew since the early stage of the D1 foliation development; post-tectonic growth of chloritoid on D2 crenulation cleavage was never observed, only some samples could suggest its synkinematic growth during the early stage of development of the D2 crenulation.
 Kyanite has been observed in the D1 foliation and is also included in chloritoid crystals, therefore a syn-kinematic growth during the early stage of the D1 foliation development can be inferred.

-In the Autochthon Auct. unit chloritoid in association with pyrophyllite (FRANCESCHELLI et alii, 1997) can be observed in syn- to post tectonic relationships with the D1 foliation.
-The chloritoid mainly predates the D2 crenulation (who meccanically rotates it) in the uppermost geometrical levels of the unit, e.g. at Campo Cecina.
+In the Autochthon Auct, unit chloritoid in association with pyrophyllite (Franceschelli et al., 1997) can be observed in syn- to post tectonic relationships with the D1 foliation.
+The chloritoid mainly predates the D2 crenulation in the uppermost geometrical levels of the unit, e.g. W of Mt.
+Sagro (Fig. 13).
 On the contrary, at deeper structural levels (Forno valley, inland of Massa) chloritoid can be observed in clear syn- to post-tectonic relationships with the sub-horizontal D2 crenulation cleavage testifying a different thermo-mechanical history in different geometrical positions within the same unit.

-2.4.4 Age of deformation
+Age of deformation

-In the metamorphic unts of the Alpi Apuane the youngest sediment involved in the syn-metamorphic deformation is the Pseudomacigno Fm. containing microfossils of Oligocene age (DALLAN NARDI, 1976).
-Moreover available K-Ar and Ar-Ar dates (KLIGFIELD et alii, 1986) suggest that greenschist facies metamorphism and ductile deformation within the region began about 27 Ma (Late Oligocene) and were over by 10-8 Ma (Late Miocene).
-The younger history can be constrained using apatite fission tracks suggesting that between 5 and 2 Ma (ABBATE et alii, 1994; FELLIN et alii, 2007) the metamorphic units passed through 120 °C, approximately at a depth of 4-5 km depending on the coeval thermal gradient (CARMIGNANI & KLIGFIELD, 1990).
-This uplift stages can be further constrained by sedimentary record, since north and north-east of the Alpi Apuane region the basin fill of the Lunigiana and Garfagnana tectonic depressions contains Upper-Middle Pliocene conglomerates with metamorphic clasts derived from the Alpi Apuane metamorphic units (BARTOLINI & BORTOLOTTI, 1971; FEDERICI & RAU, 1980; BERNINI & PAPANI, 2002; ARGNANI et alii, 2003; BALESTRIERI et alii, 2003).
+In the metamorphic units of the Alpi Apuane the youngest sediment involved in the syn-metamorphic deformation 36 is the Pseudomacigno containing microfossils of Oligocene age (Dallan Nardi, 1976).
+Moreover available K-Ar and Ar-Ar dates (Kligfield et al., 1986) suggest that greenschist facies metamorphism and ductile deformation within the region began about 27 Ma (late Oligocene) and were over by 10-8 Ma (late Miocene).
+The dating at 27 Ma of metamorphism in the Alpi Apuane by Kligfield et al. (1986) is a matter of debate (Patacca et al. 2013 and references therein) and it is in contrast with evidence of ongoing sedimentation in the Macigno during early Aguitanian and Pseudomacigno during Oligocene.
+A metamorphism not older than 20 Ma seems to be more representative for metamorphic units in the Alpi Apuane area, but new radiometric measurements are needed.
+The younger history can be constrained using apatite fission tracks suggesting that between 5 and 2 Ma (Abbate et al., 1994; Fellin et al., 2007) the metamorphic units passed through 120 °C, approximately at a depth of 4-5 km depending on the coeval thermal gradient (Carmignani and Kligfield, 1990).
+This uplift stages can be further constrained by sedimentary record, since north and north-east of the Alpi Apuane region the basin fill of the Lunigiana and Garfagnana tectonic depressions contains upper Pliocene-lower Pleistocene conglomerates with metamorphic clasts derived from the Alpi Apuane metamorphic units (Bartolini and Bortolotti, 1971; Federici and Rau, 1980; Bernini and Papani, 2002; Argnani et al., 2003; Balestrieri et al., 2003).